 1986 - The Mini-Mate chopper/grinder strengthens the Cuisinart line with high-performance features like a reversible, patented blade.

 1988 - The Sontheimers, having made Cuisinart the premier housewares brand, decide to sell the company they founded to a group of investors.

-  1989 - Investors sell Cuisinart to Conair Corporation in Stamford, Connecticut, a leading nationwide manufacturer of consumer appliances, personal care products and consumer electronics.
+1989 - Investors sell Cuisinart to Conair LLC in Stamford, Connecticut, a leading nationwide manufacturer of consumer appliances, personal care products and consumer electronics.

 1990 - Committed to maintaining its tradition of leadership, Cuisinart introduces The Food Preparation Center, with innovative features like a large feed tube that holds whole tomatoes.
 With the addition of a whisk attachment, the product performs all the functions of a standard mixer.

 1991 - Drawing from the success of its full-size food prep machines, Cuisinart unveils a pint size replica called The Mini-Prep®.
 The product, which quickly chops foods in small amounts, is an instant hit.

 1992 - Building on its quick start at energizing the Cuisinart brand, the company lays the foundation for products that go beyond the original cookware and food processor introductions with its first hand-held and countertop blenders.

 1994 - Cuisinart enters the coffeemaker business.

 1995 - The introduction of hand mixers and toasters gives breadth to an assortment considered among the best in the high-end appliance arena.